kaneuffe/RTP-microhack/README.md

 ```
 ### Download required files and the namd Singularity container

-In the next step create a namd directory and switch into it:
+In the next step create a namd directory and switch into it.

 ```Shell
 [team6@ip-0A000704 ~]$ mkdir namd
 [team6@ip-0A000704 ~]$ cd namd
 ```
-Download the job submission namd-sjob.sh script
+Download the job submission namd-sjob.sh script.

 ```Shell
 [team6@ip-0A000704 namd]$ wget https://github.com/kaneuffe/RTP-microhack/tree/main/scripts/namd-sjob.sh
 ```
-and the download-benchmak.sh script from github:
+and the download-benchmak.sh script from github.

 ```Shell
 [team6@ip-0A000704 namd]$ wget https://github.com/kaneuffe/RTP-microhack/tree/main/scripts/download_benchmarks.sh
 ```
-Once downloaded we execute the download_benchmarks.sh script:
+Once downloaded we execute the download_benchmarks.sh script.

 ```Shell
 [team6@ip-0A000704 namd]$ . ./download_benchmark.sh